 Outside of loving Jesus and music, I have a passion for helping at-risk youth through organizations that provide afterschool programming and resources for families.
 I’ve volunteered as a math and English tutor for Little Lights Urban Ministry in D.C. and worked as a Communications Director for Casa Chirilagua in Alexandria, Virginia.
 Currently I enjoy volunteering at Rocketown for skatechurch.
 My heart also leaps for joy over great fashion–especially awesome shoes.
 If you’re walking with the King, you might as well do it in style.

-I’m a singer, songwriter and musician.
-I grew up singing gospel music in church and recording original soul and R&B music written by my Dad under the solo act: Ciara Carmel.
+I’m a freelance writer, singer-songwriter and musician.
+I grew up singing gospel music in church and recording soul and R&B music written under the solo act: Ciara Carmel.
 Later, my sister and I formed the folk duo “Sweet Rosebud,” preforming covers and original folk music.
 Music continues to be a large part of my identity – it is an outlet for creative expression, ministry, exploring ideas, and processing lived experiences of human existence.
-My music can be accessed on this website, Instagram, or Facebook.
-I am available to provide background vocals or for performance bookings, and can be reached here.
+My music can be accessed on Instagram or Facebook, and you can follow my freelance writing adventures at coffeebeingsandthings.com..

 I have over 10 years of combined experience in technical hardware, software, product management, corporate strategy and entrepreneurship.
 Additionally, I’ve provided solutions in electrical & utility distributions.
 Through my experience with merger and acquisitions and corporate strategy, I’ve managed product lines ranging from $8M to over $60M in revenue and have successfully launched global products.